terra-money/docs/docs/develop/module-specifications/spec-market.md

 ::: {admonition} All seigniorage is Burned
 :class: Caution

 Seigniorage used to be an important part of the protocol, but is no longer necessary.
 As of Columbus-5, all seigniorage is burned, and the community pool is no longer funded.
-Swap fees are used instead of seigniorage as ballot rewards for the exchange rate oracle.
-The following information is kept as reference:
 :::

-When Luna swaps into Terra, the Luna recaptured by the protocol was called seigniorage -- the value generated from issuing new Terra.
-The total seigniorage at the end of each epoch was calculated and reintroduced into the economy as ballot rewards for the exchange rate oracle and to the community pool by the Treasury module, described more fully [here](spec-treasury.md).
-As of Columbus-5, all seigniorage is burned, and the community pool is no longer funded.
-Swap fees are used as ballot rewards for the exchange rate oracle.

 ## State